graphcore/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 * `outfeed_layers.Outfeed` - a Keras layer that puts the inputs into a dictionary and enqueues it on an IPUOutfeedQueue.
 * `outfeed_layers.MaybeOutfeed` - a Keras layer that uses a MaybeOutfeedQueue to selectively put the inputs into a dict and optionally enqueues the dict.
+At the moment, this layer cannot be used with non-pipelined Sequential models.
 * `outfeed_callback.OutfeedCallback` - a Keras callback to dequeue an outfeed queue at the end of every epoch, printing some statistics about the tensors.